alek3y/dotfiles/README.md

 ```

 Now logout and select *i3* from the login screen. \
-If you don't have graphical login screen you'll have to search how to install one, that's why I suggest you to get a distro like Xubuntu with one preloaded.
+If you don't have a graphical login screen you'll have to search how to install one, that's why I suggest you to get a distro like Xubuntu with one preloaded.

 Open a terminal with `MOD+Return` and follow this commands to copy the files of this repo inside your home directory (doing this will replace the files with the same name):
 ```bash